Last Update: 8/9/18

 - What evidence is needed to prove your pain and suffering?

-- How do Florida juries determine pain and suffering damages?
+- How do Florida juries determine pain and suffering damages and what happens when a party isn’t happy with an award?

 Unlike other kinds of damages after an accident, like medical bills and lost wages which are quantifiable, it is not easy to document someone’s pain and suffering.
 Florida law recognizes pain and suffering as a form of “general damage claim” and allows some leeway in how an injury victim can substantiate the pain and suffering they have experienced and can reasonably expect to experience in the future.